So What’s The Secret Sauce? Search Engine Optimization (SEO)

 ||Home Loan Mortgage Calculator

 Action Step 2: Add Keyword To Website Pages

 We have a list of relevant and targeted keywords that we believe will do well in search results, Now we need to add them to our website!

-Depending on what platform your website is built on you may have a variety of option to edit your pages.
+Depending on what platform your website is built on you may have a variety of options to edit your pages.
 If you use WordPress, we recommend installing the plugins Yoast SEO and Hide SEO Bloat to get the most powerful SEO experience without the slow speeds.
 It will make your life much easier… I promise!